Sean T. Teuton

 J. William Fulbright College of Arts & Sciences

 Sean Teuton was born in Compton, California.
-He is the author of two books and is completing two others: a monograph on Cherokee migration and cultural interaction in the nineteenth century, entitled Trails: Cherokee Writers and the Nation as Connection; and a Native American roadtrip novel about the Indian mounds, entitled The Wolf Trail.
+He is the author of two books and is completing two others: a monograph on Native American migration and cultural interaction in the nineteenth century, entitled Cities of Refuge: Indigenous Cosmopolitan Writers and the International Imaginary; and a Native American roadtrip novel about the Indian mounds, entitled The Wolf Trail.
 He divides his time between Fayetteville, Arkansas, and the neighboring Cherokee Nation, where he is a citizen.

 Decolonization and the indigenous novel, Cherokee studies, social movements